 3. Make the most of the small space with significantly expanded vanity storage.

 Megan ran with her love for Carrera marble, selecting four coherent but distinct tile types from Nemo: classic white subway tiles to line the full bath, Carrera pencil tile installed in an unexpected and especially beautiful herringbone pattern, and two Carrera hex tile picks in large and small sizes.
 A new medicine cabinet, a schoolhouse-inspired wall mount lighting fixture (both also from Pottery Barn), and a more central electrical outlet have made the room far more functional and stylish for the couple.
-Alan completed his work with Moen shower and sink faucets and a simple Kohler toilet.
+Their Sweeten contractor completed his work with Moen shower and sink faucets and a simple Kohler toilet.

 We’re thrilled that this homeowner / general contractor pair was able to work together on all of the big and small details of this bathroom.
 Thanks, Megan and Ryan, for this look at your beautiful new bath!
 We’re ready to help other New Yorkers create spaces they love – post your home renovation project on Sweeten and meet general contractors who are hand-selected for your project.